subarnasabirah/personal-website-demo/README.md

 ## Technical Specification

 High performance, Unidirectional data flow, and a Small learning curve influence me to choose reactjs for this project, another reason is AmarLab Limited, It was a high preference to use reactjs for this project.
-To develop faster and interactive UI/UX used React UI library `ant`, it also gives some extra benefits like high-quality React components, TypeScript with predictable static types and design resources and development tools, etc.
+To develop faster and interactive UI/UX used React UI library `ant`, it also gives some extra benefits like high-quality React components, design resources and development tools etc.

-Few more words about project folder structure and coding here you can see a shared folder to use commonly shareable services, components, modules, etc. Layout for project basic layout systems like header, footer etc.

-Maybe it would have been better if I could have been ensured 100% test case, redux selector used, data fetching loading state, make API call with pagination, file path Alice and configuration option to change location and radius from UI interaction etc. due to the time limitation I am unable to do ensure all of those right now.
+Maybe it would have been better if I could have been ensured 100% test case, redux selector used, data fetching loading state, make API call with pagination and configuration option to change location and radius from UI interaction etc. Due to the time limitation I am unable to do ensure all of those right now.

-- CSS folder architecture followed by SMACSS but CSS code writing as OOCSS.
+- CSS folder architecture followed by BEM.
 - React UI library `ant` that contains a set of high-quality components and demos for building rich, interactive user interfaces.
 - Follow the Airbnb design system for JS code writing.
 - Used Prettier for code formatting concerns.